hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 #### 1.3.10 Method Delegation to Prototypes

 Earlier, we learned that we could use prototypes to share code between objects of the same type.
 Prototypes are especially useful for sharing methods as all objects of a particular type share the same prototype object.
-Furthermore, delegation means that we can share methods by putting them in the prototype object; if an object doesn't contain a requested method, JavaScript searches the prototype chain to find the method.
+Furthermore, delegation means that we can share methods by putting them in the prototype object; *if an object doesn't contain a requested method, JavaScript searches the prototype chain to find the method*.

 Thus, we can define a method once in the prototype object, and let the inheriting objects delegate the method calls to the prototype.
 We can use prototypes in conjunction with constructors to achieve the same result: